juju/terraform-provider-juju/docs/resources/application.md

 ### Required

 - `model` (String) The name of the model where the application is to be deployed.
+Changing this value will cause the application to be destroyed and recreated by terraform.

 ### Optional

-- `charm` (Block List) The name of the charm to be installed from Charmhub. (see [below for nested schema](#nestedblock--charm))
+- `charm` (Block List) The charm installed from Charmhub. (see [below for nested schema](#nestedblock--charm))
 - `config` (Map of String) Application specific configuration.
 Must evaluate to a string, integer or boolean.
 - `constraints` (String) Constraints imposed on this application.
+Changing this value will cause the application to be destroyed and recreated by terraform.
 - `endpoint_bindings` (Attributes Set) Configure endpoint bindings (see [below for nested schema](#nestedatt--endpoint_bindings))
 - `expose` (Block List) Makes an application publicly available over the network (see [below for nested schema](#nestedblock--expose))
 - `name` (String) A custom name for the application deployment.
-If empty, uses the charm's name.
+If empty, uses the charm's name.Changing this value will cause the application to be destroyed and recreated by terraform.
-- `placement` (String) Specify the target location for the application's units
+- `placement` (String) Specify the target location for the application's units.
+Changing this value will cause the application to be destroyed and recreated by terraform.
 - `resources` (Map of String) Charm resources.
 Must evaluate to a string.
 A resource could be a resource revision number from CharmHub or a custom OCI image resource.
 Specify a resource other than the default for a charm.
 Note that not all charms have resources.